galica9999/aws-cloud-formation-tiered-network-config/README.md

 Since we have gone over AllowedPattern, Default, and Description we will not go over them again unless there is a major change in them.
 But for the most part the values will change, but the concept will remain the same.

 ### DBInstanceID
-This field is used to name the database when it is created.
+This field is used to name the identifier when it is created.
+The identifier is used as the true name of the database when referncing it.
 ```json
 "DBInstanceID": {
       "Default": "mydbinstance",